Updated: Aug 13

 Compare this to the 9 manuscripts which exist of Caesars Gallic Wars, written in around 55AD.
 The oldest copy of this writing is dated 900 years after Caesars wars!
 The History of Rome by the historian Livy was written between 59BC and 17AD, we have 20 manuscripts, the oldest of which is the 4th century.
 The Annals of Tacitus written in the early 100's AD by a Roman historian, we have only two copies, one from the 9th century, and one from the 11th century.
 This is 700-1,000 years from the original document.
 The history of Thucydides, who was a Greek historian from around the 5th century, BC.
 There are 8 manuscripts, the earliest of which is from around 900 AD.
 This is over 1,300 years from the original.
 The same is true of Heroditus.
 Yet, how many historians actually doubt Thucydides or Heroditus?

-New Testament scholars Stanley E. Porter and Andrew W. Pitts wrote, "When compared with other works of antiquity, the New Testament has far greater (numerical) and earlier documentation than any other book.
+New Testament scholars Stanley E. Porter and Andrew W. Pitts agree when they wrote that, "[C]ompared with other works of antiquity, the New Testament has far greater (numerical) and earlier documentation than any other book.
 Most of the available works of antiquity have only a few manuscripts that attest to their existence, and these are typically much later than their original date of composition, so that it is not uncommon for the earliest manuscript to be dated over nine hundred years after the original composition."

 As we have seen, the New Testament has an incredible pedigree of manuscript evidence.
 It is, quite simply, the most trustworthy ancient manuscript from the ancient world.
 So, let's quote this vast amount of evidence to our friends who question the trustworthiness of the Bible.
 It just might convert them.